 Solution Properties

 Solution properties are also included in the Fluid panel.
-These include the specific heat and density of the circulating fluid.
-Also, a reference label is included so that the designer knows the percentage of antifreeze and antifreeze type; however, this reference label is not currently linked to the other input parameters.
+A reference label is included so that the designer knows the percentage of antifreeze and antifreeze type; however, this reference label is not currently linked to the other input parameters.